three-horizon/SAP-GitHub-Integration-Playbook/README.md

 To get started with this playbook:

 1. Review the [Executive Overview](./EXECUTIVE-OVERVIEW.md) for strategic information
-2. Explore the [Architecture Documentation](./docs/1-architecture/README.md) to understand the solution design
+2. Explore the [Complete Index](./INDEX.md) for a full listing of all resources
 3. Follow the [Implementation Guide](./docs/2-implementation-guide/README.md) for step-by-step instructions
-4. Consult the [Developer Guide](./docs/3-developer-guide/README.md) for developer-specific information
-5. Reference the [Operations Guide](./docs/4-operations-guide/README.md) for operational procedures
+4. Check the [Project Status](./PROJECT_STATUS.md) to see what's available and planned

 ## Role-Based Entry Points